w3c/wai-bcase/index.md

 Integrating accessibility sparks innovation by removing architectural, digital, and social barriers that can get in the way.[^2] Some examples:

--   Accessible design thinking leads to flexible interaction options useful beyond the disabled community.
+-   Accessible design thinking creates flexible interaction options useful beyond the disabled community.

 -   Innovations like the typewriter, telephone, punch cards, text to speech, email, and voice controls were originally meant to include those with disability and all have found much wider application.[^3]

--   Accessibility is closely related to general usability — both have interest in defining and delivering an intuitive user experience.
-Innovation follows as interaction design moves beyond screens and toward interactions that are more human-centered, natural and contextual.
+-   Accessibility is closely related to general usability — both aim to define and deliver a more intuitive user experience.

+-   Interaction design moves beyond screens when accessibility is a consideration and toward interactions that are more human-centered, natural, and contextual.

 Accessible design is by nature flexible, allowing content to faithfully render across a broad spectrum of devices, platforms, assistive technologies, and operating systems.
 In physical environments everyone takes advantage of lower curbs, automatic door openers, ramps, and other features provided for disability access.
-On the web, accessibility features are also often used by everyone.
+On the web, accessibility features become options that are also often used more widely.

-For example, in the early 2000’s as the online world increasingly adopted mobile devices to browse the web, imagine the delight of those who were already committed to and had designed for accessibility.
-Accessible, standards-compliant web sites were in many cases more mobile-ready.
-This led to the responsive-design trend that has accessibility at its core.[^4]
+A compelling example of how this wroks comes from the early 2000’s as the online world increasingly adopted mobile devices to browse the web.
+Imagine the delight of those who were already committed to and had designed for accessibility.
+Accessible, standards-compliant web sites were in many cases more mobile-ready as interaction options were already baked in.
+This realization led to the responsive-design trend that has accessibility at its core.[^4]

 Apple has been an innovator in the accessibility space since the inception of the company.
 Leaders there anticipated market direction and have integrated disability needs into product development for decades.
 In the early 2000’s, for example, the 26-campus University of California (UC) system was unable to take advantage of Apple's iPod University program.
 The application was inaccessible to blind students and so could not be distributed as an offical UC platform.
-However, Apple had previously identified the gap for blind users and was committed to closing it through innovation for its next generation of products.
-Apple invested the resources to develop and acquire voice technology that led to VoiceOver and Siri, voice interactions that were enthusiastically adopted by blind users.
-The UC System was soon able to use the features and wider adoption by the general public played a large part in the development and growth of the mobile web itself.
-Such advances lead to the wealth of personal digital assistants in many homes and offices.
-Today everyone can use these innovations, regardless of ability.
+Designers and researchers at Apple had previously identified that gap for blind users and were committed to closing it through innovation for its next generation of products.
+Apple informed the University system adminstrators that the company had invested the resources and were developing and acquiring voice technology.
+Implementation led to VoiceOver and Siri, voice interactions that were enthusiastically adopted.
+Blind students within the UC System were soon able to use the features and wider adoption by the general public played a large part in the development and growth of the mobile web itself.
+Such innovations lead to the wealth of personal digital assistants in many homes and offices.
+Today everyone can use these devices, regardless of ability.

 #### Case Study – Google